mongodb/awscdk-resources-mongodbatlas/API.md

 Frequency associated with the backup policy item.

-One of the following values: hourly, daily, weekly or monthly.
+One of the following values: hourly, daily, weekly, monthly or yearly.

 ---